rylev/DMG-01/book/src/architecture_overview.md

 * Reacting to "events" (known as interrupts) that come from the I/O (input/output) hardware such as the screen and the gamepad controls
 * Keeping track of very small pieces of data in "registers" that it manipulates when it runs instructions

-The Game Boy's CPU is a custom chip similar to the [Intel 8080](https://en.wikipedia.org/wiki/Intel_8080), itself similar to the [Zilog Z80](https://en.wikipedia.org/wiki/Zilog_Z80).

 #### RAM (Random Access Memory)

 This is the piece of hardware that allows the Game Boy to remember data while it is running.
 Without the RAM, the Gameboy's CPU could still execute instructions and keep track of small pieces of data in its registers, but if the data no longer fits in its registers, the CPU would have to throw it away.